Skip to content

 A single pass rate conflates two agent properties: whether it can solve a problem and whether it reliably does. pass@k and pass^k separate them.

 AI agents are non-deterministic: the same prompt and environment can produce different results across runs.
-A single pass/fail tells you what happened once, not what to expect across your workflow.
+A single pass or fail tells you what happened once, not what to expect across your workflow.

-A single pass rate also treats an agent that always scores 6/10 identically to one that randomly scores 0/10 or 10/10.
-The two have very different production behaviour, and one number cannot distinguish them.
+A single pass rate also treats an agent that always scores 6/10 the same as one that randomly scores 0/10 or 10/10.
+The two behave very differently in production, and one number cannot tell them apart.

 pass@k pass^k Interpretation